-Group Efforts in Overseas Business
+Group Efforts outside Japan (Overseas Business)

-Beginning in FY 2011, the Fujitsu Group conducted its first employee engagement survey of all of our former international business group6 employees (some 43,000 persons, in Japan and overseas).
-It has focused on the degree of employee proactive commitment to (or engagement with) the organization or management and on identifying the elements involved in that commitment.
+Beginning in FY 2011, the Fujitsu Group conducted its first employee engagement survey of major overseas Group company employees (approximately 42,000 employees).
+This has focused on employee engagement with the organization or management and on identifying the elements involved in that commitment.
 Generally, companies where employees have a high level of engagement tend to achieve superior business results, productivity, and customer satisfaction.

-The overall response rate for the FY 2014 survey was 77%.
-In response to questions related to engagement, such as "Do you feel proud to work at Fujitsu?" on average 64% of employees responded positively (whereas 23% responded "cannot say" and 13% said "no").
-Every year, each of our organizations formulates, carries out, and monitors the progress of action plans that take into account the previous year's survey results.
-In FY 2014, as well, workshops, etc. were held in each organization to actively work toward boosting employee engagement.
+The overall response rate for the FY 2015 survey was 75%.
+In response to questions related to engagement, such as "Do you feel proud to work at Fujitsu?", 67% of the employees responded positively (22% neutral and 11% negative).
+Every year, each of our organizations formulates, carries out, and monitors the progress of action plans that take into account the previous year's survey results, in an active effort to boost employee engagement.

-In FY 2015, the employee engagement survey will again be conducted and results will be utilized with the aim of creating environments that further enhance employee commitment and support employee initiative.
+In FY 2016, the employee engagement survey will again be conducted and results will be utilized with the aim of creating environments that further enhance employee engagement and support employee initiative.